davidrhoden/davidrhoden-basic-netlify/timeline/buddy/buddy-in-grass-apr-25-2025.md

 title: Buddy was king of all he surveyed.
 date: 2025-04-25T00:00:00
 excerpt: Just Buddy absolutely enjoying his princedom, or principality, or what you will.
-summary: Just Buddy absolutely enjoying his princedom, or principality, or what you will.
 image: /static/img/buddy/buddy-in-grass-apr-25-2025.jpeg
 tags:
   - cats